back

 // Store residual (small) instead of 105 (large) → compression.

-how does FLAC find the coefficients?
+how do we find the best coefficients?

-mina1apne[n]2=minn(x[n]k=1pakx[nk])2\min_{a_1 \ldots a_p} \sum_n e[n]^2 = \min \sum_n \left(x[n] - \sum_{k=1}^p a_k x[n-k]\right)^2
+We want to minimize the mean squared error: mina1apne[n]2=minn(x[n]k=1pakx[nk])2\min_{a_1 \ldots a_p} \sum_n e[n]^2 = \min \sum_n \left(x[n] - \sum_{k=1}^p a_k x[n-k]\right)^2

-the key point:
+the key point

-what is n?
+what is 'n'?

 // Decoder: prediction + residual → original sample